asminpaudel141/java-100program/README.md

 # 43.Program to print odd and even numbers from an array
 # 44.Program to print odd and even numbers from an array
 # 45.Program to print odd and even numbers from an array
+# 46.Program to print odd and even numbers from an array